Disappearance of Kyron Horman: Initial search efforts

 On June 12, around 300 trained rescuers were on the ground searching wooded areas near the school.
 The search for Kyron, which spanned ten days, was the largest in Oregon history and included over 1,300 searchers from Oregon, Washington and California.
-A reward posted for information leading to the discovery of Kyron, which was initially $25,000, expanded to $50,000 in late July 2010.
+A reward posted for information leading to the discovery of Kyron, which was initially $25,000, increased to $50,000 in late July 2010.

 Legal proceedings

 In late June 2010, in the midst of the search, Kaine was reportedly told by investigators that Terri had offered their landscaper, Rodolfo Sanchez, "a lot of money" to kill her husband.
 Sanchez testified in a deposition that Terri approached him to help kill her husband in January 2010, five months before Kyron's disappearance; in her own deposition, Terri denied the charge.
 Investigators convinced Sanchez to confront Terri while wearing an audio surveillance device, but they were unable to obtain any evidence and could not make an arrest.
 On June 28, Kaine filed for divorce and obtained a restraining order against Terri.
 The divorce was granted and Terri was eventually granted supervised visitation with her daughter.

 During this time, Terri failed two separate polygraph examinations regarding Kyron's disappearance.
 In August 2010, it was announced that law enforcement were searching for an individual allegedly seen by two witnesses sitting inside Terri's truck outside Skyline Elementary the day of the disappearance.
 Bruce McCain, a former sheriff for the Multnomah County Sheriff's Office, told CBS News: "The identity of that second person, if he or she existed, could be critical in determining what happened to Kyron after 9 a.m. on June 4."